Family speaking with assisted living staff in hallway

 What to Do Immediately

-The moment you receive a discharge notice, the clock starts.
-Here's the order of actions:
+The moment you receive an assisted living discharge notice, the clock starts ticking. **Families often make this mistake** of waiting too long to act.
+Here's the decisive order of actions you must take:

 1